KES Logo

 Programmable Amplifier Array

-For my master’s thesis, I am designing a programmable amplifier array for use in sonar front-end applications, implemented in the X-Fab XH018 (180 nm) CMOS process.
-The system is built to handle extremely large variations in input signal strength, targeting a 150 dB dynamic range, and includes programmable gain, channel selection, and tunable frequency characteristics.
+For my master’s thesis, I am designing a programmable amplifier array for use in sonar front-end applications, implemented in the TSMC 65 nm process.
+The system will be built to have a programmable feedback loop, gain, and signal path.

 The project should cover the full IC design cycle — from architecture and schematic design to layout, verification, tape-out preparation, and post-silicon testing.
-This included noise and linearity optimization, switchable signal paths, biasing networks, and layout techniques for matching and low-noise performance.
-Hopefully I'll end up with a flexible, high-performance analog front-end suitable for wide-range sonar sensing environments.
+Including noise and linearity optimization, switchable signal paths, biasing networks, and layout techniques for matching and low-noise performance.
+Hopefully I'll end up with a flexible, high-performance analog front-end suitable for wide-range of analog aplications.

 Amplifier Array Layout

-The design flow is based entirely on open‑source tools, including KLayout, Magic VLSI, Xschem, and ngspice, using the SkyWater 130 nm open‑source PDK.
+The design flow for this project is based entirely on open‑source tools, including Magic VLSI, Xschem, and Ngspice.
+I'm using the SkyWater 130 nm open‑source PDK.
 This project is both a learning platform and a practical step toward building more advanced custom ICs in the future.

 Passive WiFi Radar